 All three stages have different requirements and the final decision to grant the license rests with the State Bank of Pakistan.
 If by approval, TAG means a complete license, that has not happened yet.
 And if it means in-principal approval or pilot approval, it is not a guarantee that the license will be granted.

-The central bank’s own disclaimer in this regard states: “In-principle approval letters are granted to EMIs based on the information submitted by them and a review of their application for in-principle approval under Regulations for EMIs (Electronic Money Institutions).
+The central bank’s disclaimer at the in-principle approval stage regard states: “In-principle approval letters are granted to EMIs based on the information submitted by them and a review of their application for in-principle approval under Regulations for EMIs (Electronic Money Institutions).
 It must not be construed as an endorsement of the EMIs proposed business model, financial viability, etc. by the State Bank of Pakistan.”

 TAG received in-principle approval from the State Bank last year and received pilot approval this year in August which qualifies it to test its products and services with limited customers.
 The commercial launch is only going to come after the SBP is satisfied with the pilot phase of TAG.
 The startup has yet not disclosed how far away they are from the commercial launch, in a question sent by Profit.